jcsahnwaldt/browser-compat-tests/README.md

 osascript -e 'tell application "Safari" to open location "'"file://$(pwd)/index.html?w=13&h=13"'"'
 ```

-Note: `/Applications/Safari.app/Contents/MacOS/Safari` can't handle URls with queries. :-(
+Note: `/Applications/Safari.app/Contents/MacOS/Safari` can't handle URLs with queries. :-(

 ```
 screencapture -l$(osascript -e 'tell app "Safari" to id of window 1') screenshot.png
 ```

 Problems with this approach: It's too brittle, and there seems to be no way to capture just the canvas area.
-(Of course, we could use some other tools to crop the screenshot, but... we won't.)
+(Of course, we could use some other tools to crop the screenshot, but... ough.)
 The `-R` flag mentioned by `screencapture --help` doesn't seem to work with `l`.

+### Background

+My original goal was to enable a script to start a browser, run some JavaScript in the browser, and get result messages from the browser, but without having to install tools like Selenium.
+I thought it should be easy to pass data from the browser back to the script, e.g. by saving a file somewhere, or by letting the script access the current DOM, but I didn't find a portable way to do anything like that.

+But there's a flag (portable between Chrome and Firefox) to make a screenshot in headless mode, so I wrote a bit of JavaScript code that encodes UTF-8 bytes as pixels.
+Decoding the pixels is pretty simple because [Netpbm's PAM format](http://netpbm.sourceforge.net/doc/pam.html) has basically the same format as [JavaScript's ImageData.data](https://developer.mozilla.org/en-US/docs/Web/API/ImageData/data) byte array.

+The only slight difficulty is the alpha channel - the screenshot is encoded as a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) without an alpha channel.
+With any opacity less than 100%, the RGB values are altered, and the resulting text is garbled.
+The fix is pretty simple though: just set all alpha channel bytes to `0xFF` (100% opacity).